Symbolic Summation of Multivariate Rational Functions: Isotropy groups and orbital decompositions

-where $j$ runs over all positive integer and $[d]_A$ runs over all elements in $T_A$. \begin{defn} The decomposition~\eqref{EQ:add decomp} of $\F(\vx)$ is called the {\em orbital decomposition} of $\bF(\vx)$ with respect to the variable $x_1$ and the group $A$.
+\begin{defn} The decomposition~\eqref{EQ:add decomp} of $\F(\vx)$ is called the {\em orbital decomposition} of $\bF(\vx)$ with respect to the variable $x_1$ and the group $A$.
 If $f$ is written in the form~\eqref{EQ:f add decomp A}, we call $f_0$ and $f_{[d]_A, j}$ {\em orbital components} of $f$ with respect to $x_1$ and $A$. \end{defn} A key feature of subspaces $V_{[d]_A,j}$ is the $A$-invariant property.
 In the field of univariate rational functions, the orbital decomposition of $\bF(x_1)$ with respect to the group $A=\la\si_{x_1}\ra$ was first given in \cite{Karr1981} by Karr.